Gina Knight: 2023–present

-Gina spray paints the word 'rapist' on a shop owned by Dean Wicks (Matt Di Angelo) after learning he raped Linda years ago, despite this, Gina bonds with his daughter Jade Masood (Elizabeth Green) as they both grew up with an absent parent.
+Gina spray paints the word "rapist" on a shop owned by Dean Wicks (Matt Di Angelo) after learning he raped Linda years ago, despite this, Gina bonds with his daughter Jade Masood (Elizabeth Green) as they both grew up with an absent parent.
 She grows to believe Dean over Linda and begins a secret relationship with him.
 After it is exposed, to her family's fury, they break up following an argument.
-When Gina's grandparents Eddie (Christopher Fairbank) and Gloria (Elizabeth Counsell) arrive to visit George, Gina clashes with Eddie as it is revealed that he is racist and was paid to adopt George and felt shame raising a black child.
-After Gina and Anna overhear them talking, they argue in the barrel store about how Anna has faced much less racial descrimination than Gina throughout life due to being able to 'pass' as white.
-George later informs Gina and Anna that Eddie also killed his biological father, Henry Asare.
+When Gina's grandparents, Eddie and Gloria Knight (Elizabeth Counsell), arrive to visit George, Gina clashes with Eddie as it is revealed that he is racist and was paid to adopt George and felt shame raising a black child.
+After Gina and Anna overhear them talking, they argue in the barrel store about how Anna has faced much less racial discrimination than Gina throughout life due to being able to "pass" as white.
+George later informs Gina and Anna that Eddie also murdered his biological father, Henry Kofi Asare.

 After the news begins causing George to self-destruct, he runs into his son, Junior, while underground boxing.
 Gina is happy to see her brother again, and bonds with his wife Monique (Busayo Ige) and son Xavier (Chase Dean-Williams).
-However, they leave him after Junior cheats.
+However, they leave him after Junior cheats on Monique with Bianca Jackson (Patsy Palmer).
 When Anna falls pregnant, Gina supports her through her decision to have an abortion.
 When George ends his relationship with Elaine the day before their wedding, Gina convinces George to reconcile with her; she then encourages the couple to go on their honeymoon after George's brother Kojo Asare (Dayo Koleosho) is injured in an accident.
 Gina is disappointed when Cindy reveals she is moving to France, unaware that she is being blackmailed into it by Elaine, who has discovered that Cindy is having an affair with Junior.
 When Lauren Branning (Jacqueline Jossa) publicly reveals the affair on Christmas Day 2024, Gina is disgusted and disowns Cindy.
-Later that night, Gina sneaks out of the Queen Vic; at the same time, Cindy is viciously attacked by an unknown assailant.
+Later that night, Gina sneaks out of The Queen Vic; at the same time, Cindy is viciously attacked by an unknown assailant.
 Gina returns and is informed by Elaine of the attack; she subsequently accompanies Cindy to hospital, where she accuses Cindy's fiancé Ian Beale (Adam Woodyatt) of being responsible.
+It is later revealed that Gina was having sex with Anna's boyfriend Freddie at the time that Cindy was attacked, removing her as a suspect in the investigation.